hoichunlaw/w251-project/README.md

 #### CUDA and CUDNN Setup

+Note the instructions have been derived from [here](https://gist.github.com/matheustguimaraes/43e0b65aa534db4df2918f835b9b361d)

+Also note that the VMs we provision are on Ubuntu 16.04 vs 18.
+Most instructions out there are specific to Ubuntu 18, which may or may not work for us.

 By default the VMs provisioned are already equipped with CUDA.
 For example the V100 VM comes with CUDA 10.1.
 Can be confirmed with `/usr/local/cuda/bin/nvcc --version` or `nvidia-smi`

 CUDNN needs to be manually installed.
 Here are the ready download links to the run time, dev sdk and code samples (for testing CUDNN):